sobolevn/git-secret/man/man1/git-secret-reveal.1.md

 ## DESCRIPTION
-`git-secret-reveal` - decrypts files in `.gitsecret/paths/mapping.cfg`,
+`git-secret-reveal` - decrypts passed files, or all files considered secret by `git-secret`

-or the passed `pathspec`s.
+Under the hood, `reveal` uses the `gpg --decrypt` command and your private key (typically from your personal keyring in your home directory) to _decrypt_ files.

-Your personal keyring (typically in your home directory in a location like ~/.gnupg or similar) will need to have a secret key matching one of the public keys which were used in the encryption (i.e., one of the public keys in the `git-secret` repo's keyring.)
+Therefore, for this operation to succeed, your personal keyring must contain a private key matching one of the public keys which were used to encrypt the secrets -- i.e., one of the public keys in `git-secret` repo's keyring when the file was encrypted.

-Under the hood, this uses the `gpg --decrypt` command and the user's secret key (typically from their home directory) to _decrypt_ files.

 ## OPTIONS